ashtonw7/writing-with-no-purpose/posts/turkey.md

 ---
-title: "The White House Would like to Apologize for This Year’s Turkey Pardon"
+title: "The White House Would like to Apologize for This Year's Turkey Pardon"
 slug: 'turkey'
 author: 'Ashton Winters'
-quote: 'I figured they were going to do some research on me.
-I’ve offered my body up to science plenty of times for a quick buck, so I wasn’t too worried.
-Usually when you’re selling out your body for research, they aren’t allowed to mess you up too badly.'
+quote: 'We were not aware that not only did the turkey know how to use a gun, but it had used one to rob several local businesses.'
 date: '28 Nov 2024'
 ---